 The importance of water quality and sustainability in indoor cannabis cultivation cannot be overstated, and one often-overlooked source of high-quality water is a condensate recovery system.
-In this Condensate Recovery System Guide guide by Brad Hull on Cannabis Business Times, the focus is on understanding and evaluating condensate water quality and how blending it into can affect your source water delivered to your crop.
+In this Condensate Recovery System Guide guide by Brad Hull on Cannabis Business Times, the focus is on understanding and evaluating condensate water quality and how blending it into can affect the water delivered to your crop.

 “The quality of condensate water varies depending on several factors, including the source of the condensation and the equipment or process from which it is collected.
 Condensate water is essentially distilled water, which is produced when water vapor condenses out of the air back into a liquid state that accumulates on some surface.
-Theoretically, the condensation process results in water that is relatively “pure” as measured by alkalinity or EC; however, the actual quality of condensate water can be influenced by several factors:” including the source, airborne contaminants, corrosion, and with the drain collection pans.
+Theoretically, the condensation process results in water that is relatively “pure” as measured by alkalinity or EC; however, the actual quality of condensate water can be influenced by several factors:” including the source, airborne contaminants, corrosion, and within drain collection pans.

 The article discusses the impact of condensate recovery on the water quality of primary water sources in cultivation operations.
 It focuses on three key water quality parameters: alkalinity, electrical conductivity (EC), and microbial load.